 3. Leverage Technology

-Installing a good POS system can help you reduce costs and increase profits.
+Installing a good POS system can help you reduce costs and improve your restaurant profit margins.
 A POS system can help you –

 Also, you can increase profits by selling more to your existing customers.
 Some unconventional ways through which you can increase your sales are-